 The Comox Valley Sewer Conveyance Project will be constructed and funded in one phase.
 It involves a combination of ‘cut and cover’ construction (trenching) and directional drilling (a type of tunneling) at Comox and Lazo Hills.

-Preliminary map of preferred sewer route, which will be finalized during the detailed design phase of the project.
+Updated conceptual map (June 2021) of preferred sewer route, which will be finalized during the detailed design phase of the project.

 Part of a larger plan for sewer services in our community